Attach2Cloud

 “MP4, MP3, AVI attachments must always be uploaded to OneDrive”

-Settings and rules can be locked by the administrator to prevent users from modifying them.
+The Attach2Cloud administrator can also lock Attach2Cloud settings and rules to prevent users from modifying them.

-If this same setting is specified and locked, users won’t be able to modify its value in the Attached File Control Center window.
+While if the administrator has specified and locked this parameter, users will not be able to modify its value, neither in the Attached File Control Center window, nor in the Attach2Cloud ribbon.

-It is also possible to define a range, for instance between 20 days and 60 days, so users can only select a value within this range.
+The administrator can also define a locked range, for instance between 20 days and 60 days, thus users can only select or specify a value within this range.

-“MP4, MP3, AVI files must be stored in OneDrive”
+“MP4, MP3, AVI files must be uploaded to the Cloud”

-These attachments will, by default, be checked for upload to OneDrive in the Attached File Control Center window but users will be able to uncheck them if they don’t want to upload them to OneDrive.
+Attach2Cloud will, by default, check MP4, MP3 and AVI files for upload in the Attached File Control Center window, but users will be able to uncheck them if they don’t want to upload them to the Cloud (provided the size of the email remains under the MS Outlook maximum allowed email size).

-If this same rule is specified and locked, users won’t be able to uncheck these files in the Attached File Control Center window.
-However, they will be able to specify (in the absence of other rules), the target OneDrive folders for these attached files as well as their OneDrive permissions and the number of days beyond which these files must be deleted from OneDrive.
+While if the administrator has specified and locked this rule, users will not be able to uncheck these files in the Attached File Control Center window.
+However, they will be able to specify (in the absence of other rules), the target cloud folders for these attached files as well as their sharing permissions and the number of days beyond which Attach2Cloud must delete these files from their cloud location.

-Any single Attach2Cloud parameter can be managed in the same way.
+The Attach2Cloud administrator can manage any single Attach2Cloud parameter in the same way.

 Question #11